-CST 299 Carpentry Internship
+CST 299 Carpentry Internship Prerequisite: Consent of department

 Student will work in an approved carpentry position and will undergo on-the-job training related to in-class experiences.
 Actual working time must be at a minimum, 240 clock hours.
 0 lecture hours, 8 lab hours